 When Can My Car Be Repossessed In California?

 California law permits cars to be repossessed after one late or missed loan payment.
 Cars may be repossessed after missed insurance payments as well.
 There is no legally required grace period, and the repossession company doesn’t have to give you notice that they are repossessing your car.
 A lender could provide you with a grace period in a contract - and they could send you a letter telling you they are going to repossess your car—but these actions are not legally required.

-The California Assembly did introduce a bill requesting a pause on car repossession until January 2023 because of the coronavirus pandemic, but the bill died.
-The bill could be reintroduced.
 You can check the website for your local consumer protection agency, such as the Los Angeles County Consumer and Business Affairs website, to keep up with the latest news on California car repossession laws.
-You can also check the California Attorney General website for news on car repossessions and related pandemic relief measures for consumers.
+You can also check the California Attorney General website for news on car repossessions.

 Laws Covering Car Repossession In California

 Repossession laws are covered in California’s Civil Code and Commercial Code.
 These laws cover contracts, sales, borrower rights, and lender rights.
 The Automobile Sales Finance Act in California’s Civil Code covers lender obligations concerning motor vehicle repossession.
 When lenders don’t follow the laws, they can be sued.

 In 2020, a lawsuit against auto lender Santander Consumer USA Inc. was settled for $550 million.
 The lenders involved loaned money to people that were likely to default on their car loans and the company violated consumer protection laws.
 In the settlement, people who had their cars repossessed were able to have their deficiency balances waived.
 Some people who did not have their cars repossessed were able to keep their vehicles, despite being behind on their loan payments.